Jarko-code/travel-blog/README.md

 ## Seeds

-if you want to seed the DB, go to seed and run node seed.js the output should be like this: (depends on collections count)
+if you want to seed the DB, from root run npm run seed the output should be like this: (depends on collections count)

 MongoDB Connected